Disulfiram (Antabuse): Side Effects & Uses for Alcoholism Treatment

 The medication causes individuals to suffer from very unpleasant side effects ranging from headaches, nausea, and vomiting to weakness, mental confusion, and anxiety, when even trace amounts of alcohol have been ingested.
 Within minutes after alcohol is consumed, a combination of the following symptoms can occur:

 This was the first drug to be approved by the FDA for treatment of alcohol dependency.

 When alcohol enters the body, it is converted into acetaldehyde and then into acetic acid.
-Disulfiram blocks the conversion from acetaldehyde to acetic acid, resulting in an upsurge of acetaldehyde, which is toxic and causes the individual to become ill.
+Disulfiram’s mechanism of action blocks the conversion of acetaldehyde to acetic acid, resulting in an upsurge of acetaldehyde.
+This upsurge is toxic and causes the individual to become ill.
 It is important to note that disulfiram does not treat withdrawal from alcohol nor does it reduce cravings for alcohol.
 It is designed as a deterrent to drinking.
 Disulfiram should be taken regularly to ensure the metabolic cycle continues, reducing the desire to drink alcohol.

 Disulfiram is dispersed in tablet form and taken orally one time per day.
 It is whitish in color, odorless, and tasteless.
 Disulfiram comes in 250 mg or 500 mg tablets.
 The maximum recommended daily dosage is 500 mg.